sageserpent-open/americium/README.markdown

   val sortedSetsOfPrimes: Trials[SortedSet[_ <: BigInt]] =
     likelyToBePrime.sortedSets

-  /* Once you've built up the right shape of trials instance, put it to use:
+  /* Once you've built up the right kind of trials instance, put it to use:
    * specify an upper limit for the number of cases you want to examine and feed
    * them to your test code.
 When your test code throws an exception, the trials
    * machinery will try to shrink down whatever test case caused it. */